spmckenney/ci-testing/README.md

 # ci-testing

-Miscellaneous testing (CI tests, Jenkins integration, etc) Read me please
+This project is for miscellaneous testing (CI tests, Jenkins integration, etc).